pingcap/docs-cn/tools/tidb-binlog-kafka.md

     # the path of storing Pump data
     data-dir = "data.pump"

-    # the ZooKeeper address; You can set the option to get the Kafka address from ZooKeeper
+    # the ZooKeeper address; You can set the option to get the Kafka address from ZooKeeper; if the namespace is configured in Kafka, you need to keep the same configuration here
     zookeeper-addrs = "192.168.0.11:2181,192.168.0.12:2181,192.168.0.13:2181"
+    # example of the ZooKeeper address that configures the namespace
+    zookeeper-addrs = "192.168.0.11:2181,192.168.0.12:2181,192.168.0.13:2181/kafka/123"

     # the interval between heartbeats that Pump sends to PD (unit: second)
     heartbeat-interval = 3